chaitanyap14/chaitanyap14/README.md

 <div>
   <p>
-    My name is Chaitanya and I enjoy building data-driven solutions.
-I build models that solve all kinds of complex problems.
+    I enjoy building data-driven solutions and models that solve all kinds of complex problems.
   </p>
   <p>
     I’ve had the privilege of working as a self-employed currency trader & a web